azoth-lang/azoth.language.reference/src/tuple-types.md

 ## Indexing Tuples

 Tuple fields are accessed by a zero based index.
-This is consistent with arrays which are zero based and makes more sense for the "`at`" method.
+This is consistent with arrays which are zero based.
 Tuple values can be directly accessed as fields by escaping the index name.

 ```azoth